Interview – Statkraft and the Future of Renewable Energy

 Given that the average trip length in the UK is 6.8 miles and average trip time is 23.3 mins (Carwow) – most drivers shouldn’t be too concerned about the range achievable with an EV.
 According to Carwow data, the average electric car in the UK can travel up to 200.23 miles on a single charge, which means you could make over 8 trips before needing to recharge, and even drive as far as London to Leeds.

 The average expected battery life for an electric vehicle is said to be at least a decade, possibly even double this, and it’s highly likely your battery will outlast the car itself (source).
-And rest assured, when the battery does need to be changed, it’s unlikely to be due to complete failure and instead will have just lost the ability to hold a full charge over time.
+Rest assured, when the battery does need to be changed, it’s unlikely to be due to complete failure and instead will have just lost the ability to hold a full charge over time.

 Geotab’s battery health research found that it’s ideal to only charge up to 80% day-to-day.
 That being said, it’s fine to fully charge when you have a long journey ahead.
-And when you know you’re not going to use your car for a few days, try to ensure the battery is neither empty or full (ideally keep it within the safe range of 20-80%).
+And when you know you’re not going to use your car for a few days, try to ensure the EV battery is neither empty nor full (ideally keep it within the safe range of 20-80%).

 Pre-purchase, be aware that certain car models have batteries that won’t hold up as well as others.
 This is sometimes down to battery chemistry and thermal management of the battery pack.
 The 2015 Tesla Model S for example, has a liquid cooling system, which degrades slower than a 2015 Nissan LEAF which uses a passive air-cooling system.